If you need a payment

 Your payment will stop if you don’t report your income each fortnight.
 You may also have other commitments you need to manage.
 This may include job search activities and letting us know about any changes to your circumstances.

-With myGov you can establish your identity and get a Customer Reference Number (CRN).
+You can prove your identity online to get a Customer Reference Number (CRN) using myGov.